Zenohm/OmniReader/README.md

 Supported Websites
 ---

+This program supports most websites on the internet.
-At the moment this program has only a few supported websites:
+At the moment this program has specific behavior for a few formats and websites:
   - Fanfiction.net
   - Wattpad - In Progress after recent update
   - Deviantart